 We offer a few different methods for removal:

-Asclera– used for larger veins sometimes found on legs.
+- Asclera– used for larger veins sometimes found on legs.
 This procedure, available since 1930s, uses a highly concentrated saline (salt) solution or a specially made detergent that is injected directly into the vein, causing the vein to disappear gradually over three to six weeks.
 The procedure is simple, relatively inexpensive, and can be performed in an outpatient setting.
 Although the same vein may need to be injected more than once, sclerotherapy is usually effective if done correctly.
-Sclerotherapy doesn’t require anesthesia and can be done in your doctor’s office.
+Sclerotherapy doesn’t require anesthesia and is done in an office visit.
+Compression stocking should be used after the procedure for at least 3-4 weeks.